edgedb/edgedb/docs/guides/auth/index.rst

 -  ``require_verification``: (Default: ``true``) If ``true``, your application will not be able to retrieve an authentication token until the user has verified their email.
-If ``false``, your application can retrieve an authentication token, but a verification email will still be sent.
+A verification email will still be sent if set to ``false``, but your application will be able to retrieve the authentication token before verification.
 Regardless of this setting, you can always decide to limit access or specific features in your application by testing if ``ext::auth::EmailPasswordFactor.verified_at`` is set to a date in the past on the ``ext::auth::LocalIdentity``.

 If you use the Email and Password provider, in addition to the ``require_verification`` configuration, you’ll need to configure SMTP to allow